 After visiting the two upper level Batu caves there are two more caves located near the base of the stairs – Art Gallery Cave and Museum Cave.
 Additionally, there are shops that offer artwork and you can buy coconuts from the local hawkers.

 Overall, Batu caves is one of the main attractions in the Kuala Lumpur area and it is well worth the travel time.
 It is probably most advisable to take a taxi, although bus transport is also available.
-Unfortunately, LRT is not directly available to this attraction.
+Hopefully, LRT will be available soon.